migM/JokeChucker/README.md

 ## > ... and run the command
 `npm install` to get all the dependencies for the project to run as it should.
 Make sure you have Node.Js ('https://nodejs.org/en/download') and all the necessary auxiliary tools to run an angular application

-## > After getting those sweet, sweet packages installed simply run the command
+## > After getting those sweet, sweet packages installed simply run the command ...
 `ng serve`

-## and open your browser on
+## ... and open your browser on:
 `http://localhost:4200`

-## after that, interact with the page and it should be self-explanatory from there!
+## After that, interact with the page and it should be self-explanatory from there!